learn-compsci/mathematical-techniques/content/Unit 1.md

 For now, perhaps when and how we can make predicates is a little vague but the best way to understand them is via seeing them in action in Part 3 (and the rest of the semester).
 For now, take them to be the way we give "properties" to objects, like how we can say "Socrates" (as an object) has both the property of being human, and also mortal.

 ## Certain manipulations and properties about quantifiers
+There is an interesting aspect about quantifiers we need two talk about: up to the previous part, we have been able to say things like:

+>"Every person is mortal."
+>
+>"There exists an even number."

+What about if we wanted to say something like:

+>"Every car has a steering wheel."
+>
+ >"There is a planet that everyone lives on."

+Then, we need to use **more than one quantifier**.

-There is an interesting aspect about quantifiers we need two talk about: What happens if we have more than a few of them?
-Let's consider the set of all non-negative integers, i.e. the set that contains $0, 1, 2, 3, \ldots$ and so on.
+What happens if we have more than a few of them?
+Let's see some examples relating to numbers that does that.
+We will need a set to work with,  let's consider the set of all non-negative integers, i.e. the set that contains $0, 1, 2, 3, \ldots$ and so on.
 This set is denoted by the symbol $\mathbb{N}$.

 We will use the $\leq$ symbol to mean "smaller than or equals to", and $\geq$ to mean "greater than or equals to".
 What if we wanted to write the following mathematically?